Neighborhooods

 Old City

-Old City is a neighborhood in Center City in the area near the Delaware River where William Penn and the Quakers first settled.
-To tourists, it is best known as the site of Independence Hall and the Independence National Historic Park, the Betsey Ross House and many of Philadelphia’s other historic sites.
-The Old City district occupies the blocks between Front and Sixth Streets and between Vine and Walnut Streets and was added to the National Register of Historic Places in 1972.
-It is one of the city’s popular nightlife destinations, with many lounges, dive bars and quality restaurants.
-The 3rd Street Corridor is home to many locally owned businesses such as galleries and boutiques and boasts the First Friday event, where shops hold evening-hours open houses to feature art, design and fashion.
+Old City is a neighborhood in Center City where William Penn and the Quakers first settled.
+To tourists, it is best known as the site of Independence Hall and the Independence National Historic Park, as well as many of Philadelphia’s other historic sites.
+To locals, it is one of the city’s most popular nightlife destinations.
+The 3rd Street Corridor is home to many locally owned businesses, including galleries and boutiques.

 Queen Village

 Queen Village is a residential neighborhood that lies along the eastern edge of the city, immediately south of Center City.
-It shares boundaries with Society Hill to the north, Bella Vista to the west and Pennsport to the south.
-Historically, the area is part of old Southwark, Philadelphia's first suburb, which was incorporated into the city in 1856 and remains the city's oldest residential neighborhood.
-Between Lombard Street and Washington Avenue and from Front Street to 6th Street, it encompasses two principle commercial corridors, South Street and Fabric Row on 4th Street.
+Historically, the area is part of old Southwark, Philadelphia's first suburb, which was incorporated into the city in 1856.
 Today, the South Street - Head House District is home to upwards of 300 cafes, restaurants, entertainment venues, and shops and to some 7,000 families whose median income and home values are among the highest in the city.
-The district is served by the very well-organized Queen Village Neighborhood Association.

 Graduate Hospital

 Graduate Hospital, located in the Southwest Center City neighborhood, is named after the medical facility that is now Penn Medicine at Rittenhouse.
-The neighborhood, sometimes called South of South, SoSo, Naval Square or Schuylkill-Southwest, is bordered by South Street, Washington Avenue, Broad Street and the Schuylkill River.
 Adjacent to Fitler Square and Rittenhouse Square, it is home to several community service organizations, many churches, a few retail establishments, some light industry and is home to primarily nineteenth and twentieth-century rowhomes.

 Art Museum

 The Art Museums District, also known as the Parkway Museums District or simply The Parkway, is in Center City along the Ben Franklin Parkway from Fairmount Hill to Logan Circle.
-The area is sometimes extended to include sites like Boathouse Row and City Hall and encompasses parts of several neighborhoods like Fairmount, Spring Garden, Franklinville and Logan Square.
 The district gets its namesake from the museums in the area: the Philadelphia Museum of Art, Academy of Natural Sciences, the Rodin Museum, the Franklin Institute, the Barnes Foundation and the main branch of the Free Library of Philadelphia.